There are now 2 possible online modes for units:

 Students are able to (1) demonstrate a knowledge of the diversity of marine organisms; (2) identify common species by sight and less common species using keys and/or pictorial guides; (3) demonstrate an understanding of the biological requirements of marine species and the way these are met in the marine environment; and (4) demonstrate a knowledge of the form and function of marine organisms, and the consequences of uniquely marine lifestyles.

-- Typically this unit is assessed in the following ways: (1) final examinations (theory and practical); (2) regular quizzes; and (3) short reports.
+- Indicative assessments in this unit are as follows: (1) final examinations (theory and practical); (2) regular quizzes; and (3) short reports.
 Further information is available in the unit outline.

 - Unit Coordinator(s)